VoidXH/Trivia-Murder-Party-Modder/README.md

 * **Correct**: The correct answer's number from 1 to 4.

 The options available for the currently selected question:
-* **Question audio**: Import an audio file that is the question read out.
+* **Add question audio**: Import an audio file that is the question read out.
 Must be a mono Vorbis file in OGG container.
-* **Intro audio**: Any speech before the question is shown.
+* **Add intro audio**: Any speech before the question is shown.
 Must be a mono Vorbis file in OGG container.
+* **Remove intro audio**: Remove the intro audio from this question.
-* **Remove**: Delete this question from the open question set.
+* **Remove**: Delete this question from the question set.

 ### Final Round editor
 The final round consists of topics, each containing correct and incorrect choices.
 This editor has a tree which shows all topics, and those can be expanded to choices.
 Use the "Add topic" button to add a new node to the tree.
 The options for the selected topic are: